Yassinefahmi/Startup/README.md

 This placeholder will automatically be replaced with the given view in the controller.

 ### Validation
 The request also provides a validation process.
-The validate function accepts an array of attributes and rules.
+The validate method accepts an array of attributes and rules.

 I currently support a number of validation rules, which will be expanded in the future.
 ```